-MORPHOUS, the artist’s monumental sculpture, will be installed in June in Union Square, a project spearheaded by CYNTHIA-REEVES in conjunction with the New York City Parks Department.
-This significant double-headed bronze sculpture will be the premier public art exhibition of Lionel Smit’s work in the US, and will be on view through April, 2017.
+His monumental work, MORPHOUS, was installed in Union Square last June, where it was on view through April 2017.
+The project was spearheaded by CYNTHIA-REEVES in conjunction with the New York City Parks Department and our collaborating partners, Art Miami.
+This significant bronze sculpture is the premier public art exhibition of Lionel Smit’s work in the US.

 Smit’s work centers heavily on identity, realized through the formation of disparate layering.
 His luscious, bold surfaces, upon closer inspection, expose his subject’s genealogy through sporadic and translucent complexions.
 The viewer is left to reconcile these overlapping styles and emotive gestures, symbolically referencing the new generation in his native country.

 Lionel Smit’s process is adaptive, inventive, and physically engaged.
 He paints abstract canvases and lets them sit around the studio, ideas gestating until he is ready to project photographs of the model on them, in a mode that recalls Andy Warhol’s approach to portraiture.
 But Smit does not work with reproductive processes…, instead relying on his hand to transcribe form, and frequently reworking images multiple times, such that color and line merge, breaking down both…His bronzes made in the traditional lost wax process, are treated as fragmented surfaces subject to polychromatic surface experimentation inside and out.
 (Jason Rosenfeld, Ph.D., Distinguished Chair and Professor of Art History, Marymount Manhattan College, New York).